-FRRR partnered with Domino's Pizza Enterprises Ltd for two years from 2016 to 2018 to deliver the Give for Good program, which was an annual program offering rural, regional and remote Australian communities grants of up to $5,000, for community-led projects that respond to one of these three impact areas:
+FRRR partnered with Domino’s Pizza Enterprises Ltd for two years from 2016 to 2018 to deliver the Give for Good program, which offered grants of up to $5,000 for community-led projects that responded to one of these three impact areas:

 - Education and youth initiatives (17 yrs to 25 yrs)

 - Leadership and entrepreneurship (17 yrs and over)